icure/medtech-docs/sdks/quick-start/node-js-quick-start.md

 ## Congratulations !
-You're ready to start managing medical data inside your Node.JS App !
+You are ready to start managing medical data inside your Node.JS App !
 Time to have a look to our various [How To's pages](../how-to/index) and start implementing the functionalities of your choice.